boylesoftware/x2node-tutorial/README.md

 Our _Order_ record type defines a `status` field, which influences what operations can be performed on the records.
 Here is the logic we want to implement when working with the order statuses:

 * When a new order is submitted to our web-service the record template's `status` field must have value _NEW_ and its `paymentTransactionId` field must be empty.
 Also, the template must include two additional fields that are not defined in the record type and are not stored in the database: the credit card number and the credit card expiration date.
-Those fields are used to authorize the payment in our payments processing backend, after which the order is assigned a payment transaction id and is saved in the database with status _NEW_.
+Those fields are used to authorize the payment in our 3rd-party payments processing backend, after which the order is assigned a payment transaction id and is saved in the database with status _NEW_.

-* When an existing order record is being updated, the line items can be changed only if the order status is still _NEW_.
-The payments backend is called in that case to update the authorized payment amount.

-* Only the following status transitions are allowed on order record update:
+* Once placed, our orders may not be changed.
+When an existing order record is being updated, the only field that is allowed to be changed is the order status, which triggers corresponding action in the payments processing backend.
+Only the following status transitions are allowed on order record update:

   * From _NEW_ to _SHIPPED_, in which case the payments backend is asked to capture the authorized payment.
   * From _NEW_ or _CANCELED_, in which case the payments backend is asked to void the transaction.